diboma/simple-react-components/README.md

 The component library uses [Ladle](https://ladle.dev/) for local previewing and documenting UI components.
 It supports three style variants: **Bootstrap**, **Tailwind**, and **vanilla CSS**.

+## Credits

+Some components in this library are inspired by or adapted from [Flowbite](https://flowbite.com/), an open-source UI component library built with Tailwind CSS.
+We acknowledge and appreciate the work of the Flowbite team and contributors.

 ## 🚀 React App Development

 The boilerplate includes a complete React application that dynamically loads the appropriate styling framework based on your configuration.
 Perfect for: